simon-ritchie/apysc/docs_src/source/mouse_event_basic.md

 <span class="inconspicuous-txt">Note: the document build script generates and updates this API document section automatically.
 Maybe this section is duplicated compared with previous sections.</span>

 **[Interface summary]** Get a local x-coordinate event listening instance.
-For example, this value becomes x-coordinate from Sprite's left end position by clicking a Sprite instance.<hr>
+For example, this value becomes x-coordinate from Sprite's left-end position by clicking a Sprite instance.<hr>

 **[Returns]**